 - Keep up-to-date on news reports and instructions from officials and emergency responders

-- ID may be needed to re-enter an evacuated neighborhood, make sure you and your family have your identification handy and ready to grab.
+- You may need your ID to re-enter an evacuated neighborhood, so make sure you and your family have your identification handy and ready to grab.

 - Don’t procrastinate.
 Leave as soon as you can following an evacuation order.
 It’s safer for you and allows emergency responders more time to protect the area.